 Sales of our products, including by-products, are recognized in revenue at the point in time when the customer obtains control of the product.
 Control is achieved when a product is delivered to the customer, we have the present right to payment for the product, significant risks and rewards of ownership have transferred to the customer according to contract terms, and there is no unfulfilled obligation that could affect the customer's acceptance of the product.
-For sales of steelmaking coal and copper, zinc and lead concentrates, control of the product generally transfers to the customer when an individual shipment parcel is loaded onto a carrier accepted by or directly contracted by the customer.
-For sales of refined metals, control of the product transfers to the customer when the product is loaded onto a carrier specified by the customer.
+For sales of steelmaking coal and copper, zinc and lead concentrates, control of the product generally transfers to the customer.
+For sales of refined metals, control of the product transfers to the customer.

 The majority of our base metal concentrates and refined metals are sold under pricing arrangements where final prices are determined by quoted market prices in a period subsequent to sale.
 For these sales, revenue is recognized based on the estimated consideration to be received at the date of sale with reference to relevant commodity market prices.
 Our refined metals are sold under spot or average pricing contracts.
-For all steelmaking coal sales under average pricing contracts where pricing is not finalized when revenue is recognized, revenue is recorded based on the estimated consideration to be received at the date of sale with reference to steelmaking coal price assessments.
+For all steelmaking coal sales under average pricing contracts where pricing is not finalized when revenue is recognized, revenue is recorded based on the estimated consideration to be received at the date of sale with reference to relevant commodity market prices.